Louisville Delivery Room Error Attorney

 In some cases, painkillers weaken contractions, slowing the delivery process.
 When a delivery has not been completed after 20 hours of contractions (or 14 hours, for those who have already given birth), doctors declare it a prolonged labor.
 Often, they will intervene with a cesarean section to avoid possible complications.

 Hypoglycemia, or low blood sugar, may develop in your baby during a long labor.
-A sign of oxygen deprivation, hypoglycemia can be treated—but if doctors don’t notice it, the condition can cause brain injury and seizures.
+A sign of infant oxygen deprivation, hypoglycemia can be treated—but if doctors don’t notice it, the condition can cause brain injury and seizures.
 Fetal macrosomia puts children at a high risk for this condition.

 Infections Not Identified or Treated